intrahealth/gofr/docs/user_guide/facility_reconciliation.md

 This is done in the view data sources feature.

-View data sources -> remote sources -> select the data source and click force full sync.
+View data sources -> remote sources -> select the data source and click on 'Force full sync'.

 #### Blank Source